sussol/react-native-generic-table-page/README.md

 #### renderExpansion (rowData)
 Defines the component to be rendered in the expansion area if a row is pressed.
 Should not be used in conjunction with onRowPress (see below)

+#### renderTopLeftComponent (function)
+Defines the component to be rendered in the top left corner of the page, above the search bar and data table

+#### renderTopRightComponent (rowData)
+Defines the component to be rendered in the top right corner of the page, to the right of the search bar and above the data table

 #### onRowPress (rowData)
 Allows defining some custom behaviour on pressing a row, e.g. navigating to a drilled down view related to the row's data.
 Called when a row is pressed with the rowData as the single argument.
 Should not be provided if rows are not pressable, or if renderExpansion is provided